guidugli/ansible-role-kvm/README.md

     #    template: default22.xml.j2

 Specify KVM networks to be added.
 The template must exist on `templates/networks` directory.
+The template must be a network definition in XML format, like the definitions found at /etc/libvirt/qemu/networks/.

     #kvm_network_remove:
     #  - default22